 It is ideal for heavy traffic areas like public ground, backyard, and lawn.

-You can choose from various grass seeds for your garden or lawn but keep in mind the seed type, quality, and time of the year!
+You can choose from various grass seeds for your garden or lawn, but remember the seed type, quality, and time of the year!

 Choosing to sow warm-season grass seeds in autumn will likely witness slow germination.